Garathd/Django-To-Do-List/README.md

 ## App Overview

 There are 2 versions of this application.
 The trial version and the pro version.
-When a user registers an account the trial version is the used by default.
+When a user registers an account the trial version is used by default.
 The limitations of the trial version is that a user can only create 1 project and 3 associated tasks.
 The pro version can be purchased via the dashboard or else the profile page and it has no limitations to the amount of projects or tasks that a user can create.
 The pro version of the app is displayed in the product page.
 The way the app is set up a user cannot navigate to the cart or checkout pages if the pro version is not added to the cart and the cart currently has a limitation in place that only allows users to have 1 item in the cart.

 ## UX Design